All About Strokes

-A cerebrovascular accident, also known as a stroke or an ictus, requires immediate attention; the time between the onset of the first symptoms and that of receiving medical attention should not be longer than four hours.
+Cerebrovascular accidents, also known as strokes or ictus, require immediate attention.
+The time between the onset of the first symptoms and that of receiving medical attention should not be longer than four hours.

-Every minute counts when it comes to avoiding the worst consequences or making the difference between life and death
+Every minute counts when it comes to avoiding the worst consequences.
+Seconds can mean the difference between life or death

-Strokes can occur at any age, but are more frequently suffered by people who are over 30 and men have a higher probability of suffering a stroke than women.
+Strokes can occur at any age, but are more frequently suffered by people who are over 30.
+Men have a higher probability of suffering a stroke than women.

-It is good for all of us to have the ability to recognize the signs of a stroke, whether to aid a family member or friend that is experiencing this situation or to detect one in ourselves and quickly call an ambulance.
+It’s good for all of us to be able to recognize the signs of a stroke, whether to aid a family member or friend that’s experiencing this situation or to detect one in ourselves and quickly call for an ambulance.

 What are the warning signs?